 ShinyHunters defaces a global learning platform in an escalating extortion campaign

 On 7 May 2026 the ShinyHunters extortion crew defaced Canvas (Instructure) login portals at roughly 330 institutions for about half an hour before the platform was taken offline, displaying ransom-negotiation messaging tied to a claimed earlier data theft and a deadline for affected schools.
-The campaign illustrates a recurring pattern: compromise a widely used SaaS provider, then leverage that single foothold to pressure thousands of downstream customers.
+The campaign illustrates a recurring pattern: compromise a widely used SaaS provider, then exploit that single foothold to pressure thousands of downstream customers.

 India exposureIndian universities, ed-tech firms and enterprises that rely on shared cloud platforms inherit the provider's breach; the lesson generalises to any single-vendor SaaS dependency, not just learning systems.